foesine/Version_Control_Project/Final_Project.md

 This is the same as ```git reset --hard [upstream]```.
 There are many branch scenarios in which ```--onto``` can be used, for more see the [Git-rebase documentation](#git-scm).

 And similar to rebasing, there exists also [Cherry-picking](#cherry-picking), which follows the same idea and a good tool for more picky maintainers.
+### When to use it
+Rebasing in the end product is not that different from the basic merge command.
+One of the biggest advantages of the rebasing is that it makes for a cleaner commit history.

 ## Cherry-Picking
 ### General idea of it